Volunteer Iowa (also known as the Iowa Commission on Volunteer Service or ICVS)

-Mentoring has become closely connected to the ICVS' mission of increasing volunteerism in Iowa and is particularly integral to goal #2 of the ICVS State Service Plan: Increasing the number of volunteers serving with youth.
-Mentoring has also become a priority area for the ICVS' federal funding agency, the Corporation for National and Community Service.
+Mentoring has become closely connected to Volunteer Iowa's mission of increasing volunteerism in Iowa and is particularly integral to goal #2 of the Volunteer Iowa State Service Plan: Increasing the number of volunteers serving with youth.
+Mentoring has also become a priority area for Volunteer Iowa's federal funding agency, AmeriCorps.

 IDPH recognizes the preventative nature of high-quality mentoring programs.
 Funding opportunities currently provide the most concrete opportunity for collaboration between the IDPH and the Iowa Mentoring Partnership.
 Mentoring programs that apply for grants offered by the IDPH must first become a certified mentoring program with the partnership.